Updated May 24, 2023

 This function takes containers or an iterable object like; string, list, array, etc.

 Let’s see one practice syntax for a better understating of the function see below.
 We will discuss its working in detail in the next section;

 arr1 = [val1, val2, val3] arr2 = [val1, val2, val3] result = zip(arr1, arr2)

 How does zip Function Work in NumPy?

-Now we know that we use this function to zip or group the variable of different array sometimes it just remove the need of user object to be created.
-It just functions in the same way like its name just zipped different array or list variable values together.
+Now we know that we use this function to zip or group the variable of different arrays.
+Sometimes, it just removes the need for creating the user object.
+It functions the same way as its name, zipping different arrays or listing variable values together.
 This can take any number of an iterable object, also the length of the iterable object is also not a constraint here.
-If we talk about its return type it returns single objects which contain all the value zipped form the different iterable objects.
-We can use this function in so many places like if we want to amp the student data based on the name, city, marks, and roll number so we can use this function without creating a class for it.
-Let’s take one example to understand about its syntax more in detail;
+If we talk about its return type, it returns single objects which contain all the values zipped from the different iterable objects.
+We can use this function in many places, like if we want to amp the student data based on the name, city, marks, and roll number, so we can use this function without creating a class.
+Let’s take one example to understand its syntax in more detail;

 - Return Type: This function returns a single object.
-This single object contains all the variable from all the array or iterable objects we pass into the function.
+This single object contains all the variables from all the array or iterable objects we pass into the function.

 - Parameter: This function takes an iterable object of any length and any number of parameters.